Appearance

 After filling in all the required fields, click on the Next button.

-In the Configure Redis step, you can enable or disable Redis based on your needs.
+In the Configure Redis step, toggle the Redis switch to enable if a Redis database is required (disabled by default).
 Finally, click on Create to create the DDK server.

 Custom code options